katiefrost95/sparta-openweather-api/README.md

 ### To run the tests

-clone the repo into your terminal by running the command:
+Clone the repo into your terminal by running the command:

 `git clone git@github.com:katiefrost95/sparta-openweather-api.git`